China is testing an electronic identification system on WeChat

-From next year, the Chinese will no longer have to worry about leaving their identity cards at home -- so long as they're registered users on WeChat.
+Starting next year, the Chinese will no longer have to worry about leaving their identity cards at home, as long as they're registered users on WeChat.

 On Monday, the Guangzhou government in China released the country's first batch of "WeChat identity cards."
 They'll allow citizens to verify their identities through facial recognition technology, Xinhua News Agency reported Tuesday.
 The programme is expected to launch across the country next month.